gilatoes/arduino-optiga-trust-x/README.md

 >>>>>>> 432b7a5016f7bef23a40852a328edda857c7766e

 ### calculateHash
-calculateHash demonstrates example usage of the SHA256 hash, as well as a simple benchamarking for your microcontroller.
+calculateHash demonstrates example usage of the SHA256 hash, as well as a simple benchmarking for your microcontroller.
 The performance of this benchmark test greatly depends on I2C  bus frame size (it affects mainly big blocks of data transmitted to the OPTIGA™ Trust X chip for hashing), which was limited by default down to 32 bytes (in case of 32 bytes the library will perform fragmentation).